-• We work to advance diversity and inclusion as core strategic priorities in planning.
+• We work to advance diversity, inclusion, and equity as core strategic priorities in planning.

-• We strive to create more inclusive student enrollment efforts and more supportive retention strategy for students of color.
+• We strive to create more inclusive student enrollment efforts and a more supportive retention strategy for students of color.

-• We strive to create an inclusive learning and work environment through teaching, research, creative activities, and service, the faculty, in cooperation with the staff, strives to educate the whole student and to benefit the larger community.
+• We strive to create an inclusive learning and work environment through teaching, research, creative activities, and service.
+Our faculty and staff strive to educate the whole student and to benefit the larger community.

-• We strive to promote thinking critically and acting justly, providing students with the opportunity to embody the Ignatian ideals of faith, truth, justice, and service.
+• We strive to promote critical thinking and just action, embodying the Ignatian ideals of faith, truth, justice, and service.

-• By capitalizing on our diversity Loyola University New Orleans promotes and produces greater learning outcomes and better prepares students for an increasingly diverse workforce and multicultural society.
+• By capitalizing on our diversity, Loyola University New Orleans produces greater learning outcomes and prepares students for an increasingly diverse workforce and multicultural society.

-The Office of Diversity and Inclusion will collaborate with organizations on campus to provide impacted parties of bias a safe, secure and confidential avenue to be heard and supported.
+The Office of Diversity and Inclusion collaborates with organizations on campus to provide parties affected by bias a safe, secure and confidential avenue to be heard and supported.
 If you would like to participate in this effort, send a brief email to Sybol Anderson at email@example.com

-This report form is for the use of current students, faculty, staff as well as Loyola University New Orleans community members.
-Please provide detailed information regarding the bias incident you are referring.
-A bias incident is an act of discrimination, harassment, intimidation, violence or criminal offense committed against any person, group or property that appears to be intentional and motivated by prejudice or bias.
-Such are usually associated with negative feelings and beliefs with respect to others race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age social class, political affiliation, disability, veteran status, club affiliation or organizational membership.
+This report form is for use by students, faculty, staff, and guests of Loyola.
+Please provide detailed information regarding the bias incident you are reporting.
+A bias incident is an act of discrimination, harassment, intimidation, violence, or criminal offense committed against any person, group, or property that appears to be intentional and motivated by prejudice or bias.
+Such incidents are usually associated with negative feelings and beliefs with respect to a person’s race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, social class, political affiliation, disability, veteran status, club affiliation, or organizational membership.

-This form is used to report information necessary to initiate an investigation of alleged discrimination, harassment, sexual or gender-harassment, domestic or dating violence, stalking or retaliation pursuant to the the Student Code of Conduct.
-You should complete the Title IX Report Form to submit a concern regarding one of the aformentioned alleged violations.
+This form is used to report information necessary to initiate an investigation of alleged discrimination, harassment, sexual or gender-harassment, domestic or dating violence, stalking or retaliation pursuant to Loyola’s Student Code of Conduct , Title IX Policy, and Discrimination and Harassment Policy.